 - Not valid at Hyatt Residence Club resorts.

-Elite status levels can be earned each calendar year through Nights, Base Points, or Meetings.
+Elite status levels can be earned each calendar year through nights or base points.
 Unfortunately, they’re not stackable – you can’t get to a level of status by doing some of each.
-Some nights + some base points + some meetings = no progress.
+Some nights + some base points = no progress.
 Among those paths, earning status through elite nights is the only option that provides shortcut opportunities.
 Another option is to participate in a status challenge.
 Both options are explored below.

 Shortcuts to elite status through elite nights